by Maurice

 (Houston)

 Answer: Children under 16 do not need to present a passport when traveling to Canada by land.
-If your children are 15 or younger, they only need to present proof of U.S. citizenship such as a birth certificate when exiting and re-entering the United States.
+If your children are age 15 or younger, you only need to present proof of each child's U.S. citizenship such as a birth certificate when exiting and re-entering the United States.

-If your children are 16 or older or you just want to get passports for them, then we recommend you contact Fastport Passport for assistance with expediting the passport applications.
-You can access their website by clicking the link below.
+If your children are 16 or older or you just want to get passports for them, then we recommend you visit the nearest agency for get a fast, reliable passport courier service to assist with expediting the passport applications.

 Return to Passport Expediting FAQ.